Is investing and trading gambling?

-Home > Investing > Don’t Gamble, INVEST
+Home > Investing > Is Investing & Trading Gambling?

-There is a way to gamble, by not gambling, whilst making money, but still getting the thrill of potentially losing money.
+But, there is a way to gamble, by not gambling, whilst making money, but still getting the thrill of potentially losing money.
 But significantly reducing the risk of doing so.

 It’s not exactly ESG investing.
 But, if you’d bought shares in gambling companies rather than chips, slips or spin you could have been rolling in winnings.